Justetete/COMP30830-SE-Group11-Dublin-Bike-Sharing-System/README.md

 - **Interactive Map Display:**
   - Visualizes all Dublin Bikes stations using Google Maps API.
-  - Each station is represented by a marker that can be clicked to reveal detailed station data.
+  - Each station is represented by a marker that can be hovered and clicked to reveal detailed station data.
-  - Clicking on a station reveals detailed occupancy bar charts (hourly and daily) along with weather forecast data.
+  - Clicking on a station reveals current detailed occupancy bar charts and daily usage trends along with weather forecast data.

 - **Predictive Analytics:**
   - Implements a machine learning model to predict station occupancy based on historical data and weather patterns.